Planning to Appoint or Re-Appoint

 - Payment of minimum wage, overtime and statutory holiday pay

-- The Employment Standards website offers explanations and examples of employment requirements.
+- The BC Employment Standards Guide offers explanations and examples of employment requirements.

 - SFU policies and procedures can be found here.